mit-biomimetics/pkGym/README.md

  - --num_envs NUM_ENVS:  Number of environments to create.
  - --seed SEED:  Random seed.
  - --max_iterations MAX_ITERATIONS:  Maximum number of training iterations.
+ - --original_cfg:  Use configs stored in the saved files associated with the loaded policy instead of the current one in envs.

 ### Play (a trained policy) ###
 ```python <gpuGym>/scripts/play.py --task=mini_cheetah_ref```